hantsy/angularjs-springmvc-sample-boot/README.md

     git clone https://github.com/hantsy/angularjs-springmvc-sample
     </pre>

-   2. And enter the root folder, run `mvn tomcat7:run` to start up an embedded tomcat7 to serve this application.
+   2. Instead of running this project via `mvn tomcat7:run` command, using `mvn spring-boot:run` here.

     <pre>
-    mvn tomcat7:run
+    mvn spring-boot:run
     </pre>

-   3. Go to [http://localhost:8080/angularjs-springmvc-sample/](http://localhost:8080/angularjs-springmvc-sample/) to test it.
-If you want to explore the REST API docs online, there is a *Swagger UI* configured for visualizing the REST APIs, just go to [http://localhost:8080/angularjs-springmvc-sample/swagger-ui.html](http://localhost:8080/angularjs-springmvc-sample/swagger-ui.html).
+   3. Go to [http://localhost:9000](http://localhost:9000) to test it.
+If you want to explore the REST API docs online, there is a *Swagger UI* configured for visualizing the REST APIs, just go to [http://localhost:9000/swagger-ui.html](http://localhost:9000/swagger-ui.html).